Fall Enrollment: Due by May 1 or within 10 days of date of acceptance if accepted after May 1.

 Submission of the Free Application for Federal Student Aid (FAFSA) is required for consideration for any federal, state, private grant or loan program.
-The FAFSA can be submitted anytime after January 1; the sooner the better.
+The FAFSA can be submitted anytime after Jan.
+1, but the sooner, the better.
 The SUNY New Paltz FAFSA code is 002846.
-For the NYS Tuition Assistance Program, the New Paltz TAP code is 0925.
-Further financial aid information can be found on the New Paltz Financial Aid web page, www.newpaltz.edu/financialaid or by calling (845) 257-3250.
+For the New York State Tuition Assistance Program, the SUNY New Paltz TAP code is 0925.
+Further financial aid information can be found on the SUNY New Paltz Financial Aid website or by calling 845-257-3250.

 All new students, regardless of age, number of credits taken, or previous college attendance, are required by New York State to submit the Health Report and Physician's Certificate of Immunization.
 Visit the Student Health Center website for the necessary forms and instructions.
 These forms need to be received the the Student Health Center by the first day of classes.
 Failure to submit these forms will result in de-registration from all courses.